What is the cultural importance of the Indus River?

 The Indus Waters Treaty (IWT) is a water-distribution treaty between India and Pakistan, brokered by the World Bank, to use the water available in the Indus River and its tributaries.
 This has not reduced the Pakistani fears that India could potentially create floods or droughts in Pakistan, especially in times of war.

-READ ALSO: Who is the best pencil drawing artist?
+READ ALSO: Who coined the term counterculture?

 What is the culture of ancient India?